Generic selectors

 Anyone practicing any of these sins is not only lacking in godly understanding and a covenant-breaker, but does not even possess the most basic of human emotions—natural affection for others.
 Without repentance and overcoming using God’s Holy Spirit, the end result will be eternal death:

-ROMANS 1:32 Who, knowing the righteous judgment of God, that those who commit such things are worthy of death, not only practice these things themselves, but also approve of those who commit them.
+ROMANS 1:32 who, knowing the righteous judgment of God, that those who practice such things are deserving of death, not only do the same but also approve of those who practice them.

 Interestingly, verse 31 includes another reference to covenants—implacable.
 It literally means “without libation,” which was something used in a ceremony to dedicate a treaty.
 So, clearly, anything that violates a covenant is abhorrent to God.
 Again and again, the Bible views all sin, evil, and unrighteousness from the perspective of a covenant relationship with God and a betrayal is an abomination to Him.